martabarbosa1/ETL-with-Pyspark/README.md

 1 - create professional e-mail and login in power bi desktop and power bi community

+2 - connect to the Mysql server (server: localhost, database: write_database_name)

-2- publish the report and present it by expandind the window
+3 - publish the report and present it by expandind the window